The Loom of Minerva: An Introduction to Computer Projects for the Literary Scholar

 Computers and their programs are, at their best, art forms, each with its own structure, balance, and symmetry.
 A computer program is a narrative telling the computer what we want it to do.
 It has a beginning, middle, and end, and, like any work of literature, it has something to communicate!

 Computer programs and programming languages differ greatly in style, although this aspect is usually visible to the nonprofessional computer user only in its effects.
-Programs are compared to various literary forms in Chapter 3, where we discuss the similarity of program elements to literary components such as vocabulary, narrative, and character development, and in Chapter 7, where we describe different programs as telling the same story different ways.
+Programs can be compared to various literary forms, in the similarity of program elements to literary components such as vocabulary, narrative, and character development (see below under "Top-down or bottom up?
+Different ways to design a project," in Chapter 3 under "Project design is like Homeric poetry", and in Chapter 7 under "You can "tell the same story in many different languages").
 Some programs (and programming languages) are long and windy, like nineteenth-century novels; others have the algebraic rigor of a haiku.
 Programs that use a lot of graphics are like coffee-table books, consisting of mostly pictures and little text.

 To "think like a computer" does not mean to dehumanize ourselves, but to think with logic and clarity.
 To be "scientific" does not mean to strip literature of its beauty.